 Note: To use the

-pdk command, you must install the Puppet Development Kit
+pdk command, you must install the Puppet Development

 Follow these tips for managing standalone modules:

-.gitignoreof your project to prevent accidentally committing standalone modules.
+.gitignorefile to prevent accidentally committing the module.

 As a best practice, write automated tests for the tasks and plans in your module, if possible.
-For information about automated testing patterns, check out these resources: Example of unit testing plans and integration \(acceptance\) testing tasks (GitHub) and Writing Robust Puppet Bolt Tasks: A Guide (Puppet blog).
+For information about automated testing patterns, check out these resources: Example of unit testing plans and integration (acceptance) testing tasks (GitHub) and Writing Robust Puppet Bolt Tasks: A Guide (Puppet blog).